SSPHub/newsletter_tools/README.md

   - Ouvrir Onyxia
   - Avoir ce repo chargé
   - `cd newsletter_tools`
-  - Faire `uv sync`
+  - (deprecated) Faire `uv sync`
-  - Set interpreter path : F1 in VS Code and then select interpreter and choose newsletter_tools/.venv/bin/python / ou source .venv/bin/activate ?
+  - (deprecated) Set interpreter path : F1 in VS Code and then select interpreter and choose newsletter_tools/.venv/bin/python / ou source .venv/bin/activate ?
   - To generate email :
     - from the CLI, use uv run clearance.py with arguments.
-For example `uv run clearance.py -n 21 -b newsltter_21`
+For example `uv run clearance.py -n 21 -b newsletter_21`
     - deprecated - You can also do it manually by going to script.py, and run function generate_email with Object.
 But it creates issues with working directory for css (file : email/css/style.css)
   - download email
   - add text to say It's the newsletter for clearance